Our passionate, highly experienced academic team provide an exceptional student learning experience, and ongoing course

 MProf, BA Hons, DipION, mBANT, CNHC, Registered NT

 An ION trained Nutritional Therapist with over ten year's clinical experience.
-Paula has a special interest in digestive health, autoimmunity and addiction and runs workshops and corporate sessions in addition to working one to one.
+Paula has a special interest in digestive health and autoimmunity and runs workshops and corporate sessions in addition to working one to one.

 Paula has previously worked as a BANT accredited clinical supervisor and is also an assessor for the Nutritional Therapy Education Commission ensuring that educational standards are upheld within the Nutritional Therapy sector.

 Natascha is Head of the Nutritional Therapy Science Access Course and the NTDC Year 1 Leader.
 As a Senior Lecturer, Natascha teaches Human Biology and Health Psychology.
 She also delivers short courses on Behavior Change and has been in clinical practice, as a Naturopath, since 1995.
 Natascha’s passion to practice CAM was driven by personal experience of managing her own health, and working with acute/chronic illness.

 Natascha met her first mentor, Swami Mataji Narayani (Guru and Homeopath) at Sohum Sanctuary in South Africa, aged ten.
 During the years which followed, she received training, both traditionally and non-traditionally, in the Eastern and Western Healing Arts.
 Natascha gained a Degree in Social and Biological Sciences and undertook training in Therapeutic Massage, Reflexology, Aromatherapy, Counselling and Herbalism.
 She set up her CAM practice and worked in the community, doing teaching and outreach work in women’s empowerment, sexual health awareness and health promotion.
 During this time, Natascha actively worked with various institutions (educational and clinical) in South Africa, to broaden the understanding and recognition of CAM, and to train practitioners for professional registration with the South African Allied Health Professions Council.